RoStrap/Resources/README.md

 ## Attributions

-A big thanks to all the [contributors](Contributors) for their dedication to making Nevermore great.
+A big thanks to all the [current contributors](Contributors) and [original contributors](Original Contributors) for their dedication to making Nevermore great.
 A bigger thanks to [@Quenty](Quenty) for creating and open-sourcing the original version of Nevermore.

 [ROBLOX]: http://roblox.com
 [Quenty]: https://github.com/Quenty